MSc Disability, Design and Innovation at UCL

 Design engineering meets global policy and the societal context of disability, this multidisciplinary programme takes theory into practice - harnessing academic excellence, innovative approaches and co-creation to tackle global challenges from a new perspective.

-Delivered by leading global experts this MSc is a unique opportunity to study across three top London institutions; UCL, Loughborough University London and the London College of Fashion (awarded by UCL).
 Graduating students will have the skills and knowledge to apply design thinking to the complex problem of disability.

 Students graduating from this MSc will have the skills and expertise required to pursue careers in Inclusive Design and Innovation, Global policy and Research, Disability Rights, International Development, Accessibility and Assistive technologies or develop their own start-ups.
+Hear more from our Academic Director on career options.

-On this programme students will
+On this programme, students will

 - Acquire a systematic understanding of the unique challenges of emerging technologies in an international development context